WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 2.3

 List of scripts which are allowed as post update scripts.
-The script needs to be later enabled in component configuration.
+The script needs to be later enabled in the :ref:`component`.

 .. setting:: PRE_COMMIT_SCRIPTS